webmate-io/webmate-sdk-js/README.md

 var webmate = require("webmate-sdk-js");
 ```

-If you're using typescript:
+If you're using TypeScript:

 ```ts
 import * as Webmate from "webmate-sdk-js";
 ```

-In typescript, you can also import the necessary type-definitions or classes directly:
+In TypeScript, you can also import the necessary type-definitions or classes directly:

 ```ts
 import {